raghavsub/vim-agate/README.md

 ## Usage

-    :Ag[!] arguments
+    :Ag arguments

-Runs `ag --vimgrep arguments` and creates a quickfix list of the results.
-If `!` is not given, jumps to the first result.
+Run `ag --vimgrep arguments`, populate the quickfix list, and jump to the first result.